2006 Lebanon War: International action and reaction

 The governments of the United States, United Kingdom, Germany, Australia, and Canada asserted Israel's right to self-defense.
 The United States government further responded by authorizing Israel's request for expedited shipment of precision-guided bombs, but did not announce the decision publicly.
 United States President George W. Bush said he thought the conflict was part of the "War on Terrorism".
 On 20 July 2006, the United States Congress voted overwhelmingly to support Israel's "right to defend itself".

-Among neighboring Middle Eastern nations, Iran, Syria, and Yemen voiced strong support for Hezbollah, while the Arab League, Egypt, and Jordan issued statements criticizing Hezbollah's actions and declaring support for Lebanon.
+Among neighboring Middle Eastern nations, Iran, Syria, and Yemen voiced strong support for Hezbollah.
+AYnet report claimed Iranian soldiers were fighting in the war itself, with some sources asserting Iranian commander Qasem Soleimani advised Hezbollah for its defense from Israel.
+The Islamic Courts Union of Somalia was also reported to have fought alongside Hezbollah.
+On the other hand, the Arab League, Egypt, and Jordan issued statements criticizing Hezbollah's actions and declaring support for Lebanon.
 Saudi Arabia found Hezbollah entirely responsible.
 Egypt, Jordan, Kuwait, Iraq, the Palestinian Authority, the United Arab Emirates and Bahrain agreed with the Saudi stance that Hezbollah's actions were "unexpected, inappropriate and irresponsible acts."

 Many worldwide protests and demonstrations appealed for an immediate ceasefire on both sides and expressed concern for the heavy loss of civilian life on all sides.
 Other demonstrations were held exclusively in favor of Lebanon or Israel.
 Numerous newspaper advertising campaigns, SMS and email appeals, and online petitions also occurred.

 Various foreign governments assisted the evacuation of their citizens from Lebanon.